bouba02/PDF-and-Image-to-Word-Conversion-and-Translation-Script/README.md

 # PDF-and-Image-to-Word-Conversion-and-Translation-Script
 Automatiser la Conversion de PDF et d'Images en Document Word et Traduction avec Python

-# PDF and Image to Word Conversion and Translation Script

 ## Description
 This script converts PDF files and images to Word documents and translates the text from English to French using Tesseract OCR, PDF2Image, and Google Translate.